 - Detailed subgroups, specific to ECLA

-ECLA was designed in-house by the EPO as an enhancement to the IPC classification system.
-Some of the major features of the system are:
+ECLA was designed by the EPO as an improvement to the IPC classification system.

-- ECLA classes provides narrow class definitions which are defined to split large IPC subgroups into even smaller divisions.
-This provides opportunities for the patent searcher to better fine tune his/her search strategy.
+- Firstly, ECLA classes provides limited class definitions.
+These are defined to divide large IPC subgroups into even smaller divisions.
+This provides chances for the patent searcher to improve his/her search strategy accordingly.

-- ECLA provides a high standard of quality as the classes are only assigned by the EPO examining corps, which means that a small body of highly trained individuals maintains the relevance of the system and ensures the accuracy of its use.
+- Secondly, the ECLA provides a high standard of quality.
+This is because the classes are assigned by the EPO examining unit.
+This means that a small body of highly trained individuals maintains the relevance of the system.
+And, it also ensures the accuracy of the system’s use.

-- ECLA codes also classify non-patent literature documents as they come across during examination.
-ECLA provides accelerated revision that would change and grow with fast-moving technologies.
+- Lastly, ECLA codes also classify non-patent literature documents which they come across during examination.
+ECLA boosts modifications which change and grow with fast-moving technologies.